ritterim/rimdev-blog/src/content/posts/2023-03-09-creating-a-pagination-component-with-astro.md

 const { page } = Astro.props;
 ```

-If you want to see what this looks like add `console.log(page)` in your front matter.
-This will show you an array of your posts and the data inside them you can utilize.
+If you want to see what this looks like, add `console.log(page)` in your front matter.
+This will show you an array of your posts and the data inside them that you can utilize.

 ## [Populate The Posts](#populate-the-posts)
 Using `page` we can map the array: